by Brian K. Asbury

 Continued from The Paladins: Albion’s Call, Book 3: Dominion

-Well, that was what someone wanted the local people to think, at least.
+Well, that was what someone wanted the local people to think, anyway.
 Perry Redhawk knew that there was at least one person in that building right now; the portable scanner sitting on his lap in the cab of the van did not lie.
 And there was a strong possibility that there were any number of other people in there, too, including one who was very important to Perry.

 Not for the first time, he considered switching his communications equipment back on and calling the other Paladins to storm the building in force.
 However, if his suspicions were correct — and he was pretty sure that they were — then he needed to take care of this matter personally before involving anyone else.